DashWare alternative

 A modern DashWare alternative

 DashWare was a great tool in its day, but GoPro acquired it years ago and it has not been updated since.
 It is Windows-only and no longer developed.
-Overspeed is the modern, browser-based way to build the same kind of telemetry overlay, actively developed, with nothing to install.
+Overspeed is the modern, native app for Mac and Windows that builds the same kind of telemetry overlay, actively developed, with native-speed 4K export.

 The verdict

 DashWare is the better fit only if you are already running it on Windows and happy rendering a free, offline composited video.
-Overspeed is the actively maintained, browser-based way to do the same job, best suited for creators who want a reusable look, particularly cross-platform access with nothing to install, an overlay layer you composite in any editor, and AI-built custom widgets.
+Overspeed is the actively maintained native app for Mac and Windows that does the same job, best suited for creators who want a reusable look, particularly native-speed 4K export, a true-alpha overlay layer you composite in any editor, and AI-built custom widgets.

 How they compare